Sanster/IOPaint/README.md

 # Lama Cleaner is now running at http://localhost:8080
 ```

+For stable-diffusion model, you need to [accepting the terms to access](https://huggingface.co/runwayml/stable-diffusion-inpainting), and
+get an access token from here [huggingface access token](https://huggingface.co/docs/hub/security-tokens)

 If you prefer to use docker, you can check out [docker](#docker)

 Available command line arguments: